 More things to see and do near Hann.
 Münden

-There is of course more to see and do in the neighbourhood of Hann.
+There is of course more to see and do near Hann.
 Münden.
 For example, you'll find great cities like Kassel and Göttingen.
-We can also recommend visits to Goslar, Wernigerode, Quedlinburg and Thale.
+We can also recommend visits to Goslar, Wernigerode, Quedlinburg and the natural area Thale in the Harz.

 Beer in Germany - 6 German experiences with a beer theme